Back

 Demographics

 The general demographics of the Midwest are similar to those of the nation as a whole.
-In terms of racial divisions, the region is slightly whiter than the rest of the United States, but regional variations are great.
-Illinois is the most populous Midwestern state, and its percentage of whites is slightly lower than that of the rest of the country.
-North Dakota is the least-populated Midwestern state, with very few African American citizens—just 2.1 percent as opposed to a national figure of 13.2 percent.
-On the other hand, 5.4 percent of North Dakota’s population is Native American, and this total greatly exceeds the national figure of 1.2 percent.
+In terms of racial divisions, slightly more White people live in this region than in the rest of the United States, but regional variations are great.
+Illinois is the most populous Midwestern state, and its percentage of White people is slightly lower than that of the rest of the country.
+North Dakota is the least-populated Midwestern state, with very few African American citizens—just 3.8 percent as opposed to a national figure of 12.7 percent.
+On the other hand, 5.5 percent of North Dakota’s population is Native American, and this total greatly exceeds the national figure of 1.2 percent.

 Bibliography